Skip to main content

 Jesse Hollington / Digital Trends

-How to change your current home screen wallpaper from the Settings app
+How to change your home screen wallpaper from the Settings app

 You can also quickly choose a new home screen wallpaper for your current lock screen in the same way as setting wallpapers in prior versions of iOS.
 This skips the step of opening the lock screen wallpaper editor and takes you directly to selecting a home screen wallpaper instead.

-If you're running iOS 16.1 or later, you can swipe between your different wallpaper pairs, or even add a new one from here by tapping the + Add new wallpaper button.
-If you haven't upgraded to iOS 16.1 yet, this method will only allow you to change the wallpaper for the home screen that's currently active.
+As long as you're running iOS 16.1 or later (and you really should be by now), you can swipe between your different wallpaper pairs or add a new one by tapping the + Add new wallpaper button.

 Step 1: Open the Settings app on your iPhone.